Child of Dust: Release

 Child of Dust had its world premiere in the International Competition section at the Thessaloniki Documentary Festival on 12 March 2025.
 Its German premiere followed on 11 May 2025 at DOK.fest München.
 On 29 May 2025, the film had its Polish premiere at the Krakow Film Festival, where it won three major awards: Best International Documentary, Best National Documentary, and Best Editing.

 The film had its USA premiere at the Chicago International Film Festival, where it was nominated for a Gold Hugo in the Best Documentary category.
 It won the Audience Award for Best Documentary.

+Following its screening at the 2026 Maine International Film Festival, where it won the Audience Favorite Award, Child of Dust received an exclusive U.S. theatrical engagement at the Maine Film Center in Waterville, Maine.

 Reception

-Child of Dust received a Special Mention at Thessaloniki International Film Festival, where the jury called it 'a beautifully shot cinéma vérité portrait' exploring the generational trauma of war and the universal desire for paternal love.
+Child of Dust received a Special Mention at Thessaloniki International Film Festival, where the jury called it "a beautifully shot cinéma vérité portrait" exploring the generational trauma of war and the universal desire for paternal love.

 It won Best International Feature Documentary at the Visioni dal Mondo Film Festival in Milan, Italy.
 The jury described the film as a deeply human and sensitively crafted portrait that conveys both the subject’s personal journey and the depth of her trauma, noting that the director created a powerful and emotionally resonant work that lingers beyond its conclusion.

+Child of Dust won the Grand Prize in the New Polish Films Competition at the 2025 Watch Docs International Human Rights Film Festival in Warsaw, Poland.
+The jury described it as an "emotionally powerful, multi-layered, and intellectually ambitious" documentary, praising its exploration of the intergenerational consequences of war, racial discrimination, and identity through a visually striking and intimate portrait of its protagonist.

+In 2026, Child of Dust received nominations for Best Documentary Film and Best Music at the Polish Film Awards.

+It also received the JANTAR Award for Best Directing in the Full-Length Documentary Debuts Competition at the 45th Koszaliński Festiwal Debiutów Filmowych Młodzi i Film.
+The jury praised the film as "an important and deeply moving story" about the search for identity, commending its narrative structure and its portrayal of people "whose voices remain often inaudible and their fate unnoticed."